JJTech0130/PNRGatewayClientV2/README.md

-# PNRGatewayClientV2
+# pypush "Helper App"
-PNRGatewayClient, but SIMLess!

-Howdy!
-This is the Android app side for the [SIMLessPNRGateway](https://github.com/AwesomeIndustry/SIMLessPNRGateway) system.
-Most of the explanation for how to set it up is on the [SIMLessPNRGateway](https://github.com/AwesomeIndustry/SIMLessPNRGateway) page, so go check that out first :)
+This is the helper app for pypush's SMS registration functionality.
+Please check out the `sms-registration` branch of pypush for details.